Overall score

 Clayton reads as an energetic metro established suburb where cafés and local life overlap; Huntingdale is an energetic metro smaller community where cafés and local life overlap.

-Clayton tends to lead on public transport access and walkability, while Huntingdale stands out for housing affordability and a quieter safety profile.
+Clayton tends to lead on a quieter safety profile and public transport access, while Huntingdale stands out for housing affordability and schools and education options.

 Clayton suits families and investors more clearly, whereas Huntingdale is the stronger match for retirees.